 In order to import your run data, you must first import your sample set and your feature annotation set.
 Your run import will fail if we are unable to find a match for your ID_REF value or for a sample in your sample set.
 If you don't have current files, you can use these small example files:

-- Click the Import Sample Set button.
+- Click the (Create New Sample Set) button.

 - On the Import Sample Set page, name your sample set.
 Here we use ExpressionMatrixSamples.

 - In the Name Expression field, enter this, telling the set to use the ID_REF column as the unique identifier for samples:

 - On the next page, enter the fields that will match your spreadsheet.
 For our sample, enter:

 Now that you have created the new sample set, you will see the name in the Sample Sets